 Nothing beats continuous practice.
-So practice a thousand times to achieve that level of perfection and take one day at a time.
+So practice every day to achieve that level of perfection and take one day at a time.
 Use your camera daily, try to learn something new by experimenting and you will notice a significant improvement in your photography skills.
 When you are in a habit to carry your camera around, the desire to photograph will increase every time.

 #9 Experiment a Bit

 Photographers are continuously experimenting with colours, lines, edges, sceneries, tones, saturation, and a lot more.
 As a photographer, you too should experiment a bit to find what truly appeals to you.
 Maybe you're better at monotone portrait photography and are stuck with capturing sunsets.

 This knowledge comes from experimenting around and shaking up things from time to time.

 #10 Broaden Your Perspective

 It is always a good idea to find new inspiration and experiment a bit.
 But don't be stuck with the same perspective; get out of your comfort zone to manipulate settings.
 Make use of different props and camera angles to shoot.
 Maybe try out that cool photography trick you saw on the internet.
 The whole idea is to play around and come up with something new every time.
 A new perspective will spice up your creative instincts and give you the motivational nudge you are looking for.

 The trusted advice of a mentor is truly golden when learning a new skill.
 To improve your photography find a photographer that motivates and inspires you.
 Reach out to him/her and put across your ideas with some of your portfolio shots.